 • Commitment to foreign trade and foreign investment.
 After the debt crisis in the early 1980s, Costa Rica transitioned from an import-substitution growth model to an export-led development model based on international economic integration, export diversification and foreign direct investment.
 In recent years, Costa Rica's foreign trade has gained importance.
-Changes in Costa Rica's export model and the increased a ggregate value of Costa Rica's national production have resulted in export growth, on average, of 7.6% annually from 2017 to 2022.
+Changes in Costa Rica's export model and the increased aggregate value of Costa Rica's national production have resulted in export growth, on average, of 7.6% annually from 2017 to 2022.

 Costa Rica has also increased its market diversification during the past decade.
-It currently exports to approximately 150 countries around the world.
-As of December 31, 2022, approximately 42.5% of Costa Rica's exports were to the United States, 20.4% to the European Union, 15.1% to countries in Central America, 11.7% to countries in South America and the Caribbean, and 6.3% to countries in Asia.
+It exports to approximately 150 countries around the world.
+As of December 31, 2022, approximately 42.5% of Costa Rica's exports were to the United States, 20.4% to the European Union, 15.1% to Central America, 6.3% to Asia and 11.7% to countries in South America and the Caribbean.
+In 2021, approximately 42.4% of Costa Rica's exports were to the United States, 20.9% to the European Union, 14.8% to Central America, 6.4% to Asia and 11.9% to countries in South America and the Caribbean.